AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootEnableDirtyTracking/README.md

 During *Bytecode Enhancement* the entity classes bytecode is instrumented by Hibernate by adding a tracker, `$$_hibernate_tracker`.
 Commonly (by default), the instrumentation takes place at build-time, but it can be configured to take place at runtime or deploy-time as well.

-Adding *Bytecode Enhancement* and enabling *Dirty Tracking* can be done via a plugin added via Maven, Gradle or Ant.
+Adding *Bytecode Enhancement* and enabling *Dirty Tracking* can be done via a plugin added via Maven or Gradle (Ant can be used as well).
 We use Maven, therefore we add it in `pom.xml`.

 **Key points:**
 - Hibernate come with *Bytecode Enhancement* plugins for Maven, Gradle (Ant can be used as well)